wp-cool-tools/quick-featured-images/README.txt

 = 13.0 =
 * Added in 'Set, replace, remove': action for removing database entries of featured images without existing image files
 * Added in image column: check for existence of image file and, if not available, Delete link
-* Revised: added sanitations to (nearly) all displayed texts
+* Revised: added sanitation to (nearly) all displayed texts
 * Updated translations

 = 12.3.7 =